prof-rossetti/internet-technologies/projects/crud-application/checkpoints/app-navigation/checkpoint.md

 ### Viewing

-Congratulations, you have just passed some custom data from the `routes/index.js` file into the view file defined at `views/index.ejs`.
-Examine the `views.ejs` file to see how that data is getting used.
+Congratulations, you have just passed some custom data from the "routes/index.js" file into the view file defined at "views/index.ejs".
+Examine the "views.ejs" file to see how that data is getting used.

 ```` html
 <!DOCTYPE html>